 Must-Have Patch Management Solution Features

 To build an efficient and profitable patch management practice, the solution you choose includes the following features:

 Automation – Some MSPs aren’t automating patch management to the fullest extent and, as a result, have full-time employees dedicated to the task.
 Automation is much more cost-effective than labor.
 Further, tools that help you be proactive with patching can lessen administrative burdens.

-Automated patch management tools will communicate with vendors – in some cases for both OS and third-party software – to find new patches, eliminating the need to do that research on your own.
+Automated patch management tools will communicate with vendors – sometimes for both OS and third-party software – to find new patches, eliminating the need to do that research independently.

 These tools will also allow you to establish policies that can apply patches across all clients you manage at times that work best with their schedules.
 Most patches can be managed with one policy, covering your whole client base.
 Once you discover the commonalities among customers and put time into implementing procedures, you will see significant time savings.

 Staging – Your Patch Management as a Service offering should include staging that allows you to install patches on systems in your office to test the outcomes.
 He also suggests patching systems for a few trusted users before sending them out to your entire client base.

 Some patch management solutions don’t include staging options, so it’s up to you to build and use test environments in those cases.
 It’s also tempting to skip this step, especially if you’re dealing with a security patch that corrects a vulnerability that hackers exploit, but it’s vital to stage every time.
 Remember, you’re responsible for the outcome.